 Negative thoughts have a habit of creeping into the mind uninvited.

-You might be lying in bed trying to get to sleep when you suddenly remember a bill you forgot to pay.
+You might be lying in bed trying to sleep when you suddenly remember a bill you forgot to pay.
 Or, perhaps you’re on a date with your partner when it strikes you that they’re acting strangely — are they mad?
 Are they annoyed at you?
-Are they thinking about someone else?
+Do they think about someone else?

 This is obviously easier said than done.
-But with practice, you may come to see that this muscle gets stronger and you are able to resist the lingering dwell on negative thoughts that you once had.
+With practice, you may see that this muscle gets stronger, and you can resist the lingering dwelling on negative thoughts you once had.
 Sometimes, clearing your mind comes with a bit of a fight.

 How do you empty your mind?

-In the end, “emptying your mind” may not be what you really want to achieve.
+In the end, “emptying your mind” may not be what you truly want to achieve.
 Perhaps a focused or clear mind is a better visual than an empty mind is.
-After all, a mind that is empty is one devoid of thought, thinking, and feeling entirely.
+After all, an empty mind is entirely devoid of thought, thinking, and feeling.
 On the other hand, a focused or clear mind is one with intention, awareness, and sharpness.
 Try meditation, mindfulness, yoga, deep breathing, or physical exercise to cultivate a clear or focused mind.

 How do I clear my mind and focus on one thing?

-It can be difficult to clear your mind and focus on one thing when you have distractions.
+It can be challenging to clear your mind and focus on one thing when you have distractions.
 That’s why eliminating distractions is the number one way to focus on a given task at a given time.
-Turn off all screens and media, go to a quiet place, don’t bring a snack or drink of any kind, and have nothing else in front of you except the task that you want to focus on.
-Longer-term, you can cultivate the ability to focus better by using practices such as deep breathing, mindfulness, yoga, and meditation.
+Turn off all screens and media, go to a quiet place, don’t bring a snack or drink, and have nothing else in front of you except the task you want to complete.
+Longer-term, you can cultivate the ability to focus better by using deep breathing, mindfulness, yoga, and meditation practices.

 How do I clear my mind and relax?